Telemark Private Lesson

 Correct telemark technique right from the start

 Telemark skiing is recommended for everyone who wants to expand their skiing horizons and experience the spirit of so-called “free heel skiing” for themselves.
-Anyone who already has experience in skiing or cross-country skiing can usually easily build on this prior knowledge and thus quickly make progress in telemark skiing.
+Anyone who already has experience in skiing or cross-country skiing can usually easily build on this prior knowledge and thus quickly make progress.

 However, prior experience on skis is not a prerequisite for starting with telemark skiing.
-Trust our telemark professionals from Ride and Smile and create your way step by step to the right technique.
-Because the better you understand how to do
+Trust our telemark instructors from Ride and Smile and create your way step by step to the right technique.

 it right from the start, the faster you will gain the necessary confidence and safety.